Ask the Author: Question & Response

 1. It is always okay to feel what you are feeling.
 The ego would have you judge yourself any time you’re feeling sad or defeated.
 When you play the ego’s game, you end up feeling bad for feeling bad.
 It is obvious that this game gets you nowhere you truly desire to be.
-Yet, do not judge yourself for listening to the ego and falling back into the same old reactions, for this is how most of us have been trained to look and react to life – to judge life instead of offering gratitude for it.
+But do not judge yourself for listening to the ego and falling back into the same old reactions, for this is how most of us have been trained to view and react to life.

 2. Practice what you desire to experience.
 If you truly desire “to embrace the joy of the day, to see good things in what I’m doing,” then be on a conscious journey to bring these thoughts and feeling into the present moment.
 Consciously practice bringing them into your daily experiences until they become second nature.
 When you are feeling “sad or defeated,” you are practicing being in the vibrational state of these moods.
 You are actually unconsciously reinforcing these behaviors as natural and logical responses to the external stimuli.
 You are unwittingly creating electrical synaptic pathways in your brain that will make it easier and “more comfortable” for you to react this same way to external stimuli – with sad and defeated feelings.
 You are, in an unconscious manner, responsible for your reactions to these external stimuli.
 You are paving and maintaining your own synaptic highways.